Course

 The curriculum comprises an open-ended series of one-year, stand-alone programmes, designed to allow students to combine their studies with life’s wider obligations and nourishments, such as family and work.
 We were delighted - and pleasantly surprised - to see that 50% of the 2022/23 debut cohort applied to return to NSotA the following year to continue working with us.
 Several of them expressed a desire to return for a third year, to be joined by returnees from 2023-24.
 This has fostered an invaluable sense of fellowship and continuity.

 The academic year runs from late-September to mid-June and is composed of three terms totaling 32 weeks with additional reading interludes.
-From 2024 a yearly cohort will comprise 40 students, a number that affords viable grounds for collaborative community.
-Their tenure at the New School is overseen by the Director of Studies who works closely with each student to co-curate a bespoke study programme that results in a unique research project in collaboration with his/her peers.
+A yearly cohort comprises approximately 40 students, a number that affords viable grounds for collaborative community.
+Their tenure at the New School is overseen by the Director of Studies who works closely with each student to co-curate a bespoke programme that results in a unique research project in collaboration with her/his peers.

-To bring this to fruition, students are appointed a number of supervisors from the Ensemble pool, which is comprised of teachers across the UK and the world.
-These could be practitioners as well as academics with whom students work closely on assembling a portfolio, while participating in a programme of weekly seminars.
+To bring this to fruition, students are appointed one or more supervisors from the Ensemble pool, which is comprised of teachers across the UK and the world.
+These could be practitioners as well as academics with whom students work closely on assembling a portfolio, while participating in a programme of weekly lecture-seminars and classes.

 This pattern is designed to allow the in-depth study of an area, alongside the exploration of topics that might not necessarily seem relevant to individual research: an open-minded immersion in a variety of subjects, themes and methods from which new possibilities might emerge.
 Students are thereby encouraged to think of themselves as researchers from the very start of their time at the New School.
 The on-line monthly journal, e-flux, and the Documents of Contemporary Art anthology series published by the Whitechapel Gallery & MIT are good indicators of the level at which teaching is pitched.